nimiq/tutorial/src/content/tutorial/5-polygon-basics/4-erc20-usdc/content.md

 ## Step 5: Reconcile Balances

-After confirmation, confirm that both your USDC and POL balances changed as expected.
+After confirmation, check that both your USDC and POL balances have changed as expected.

 ```js
 const newBalance = await usdc.balanceOf(wallet.address)